-Even places like NASA often employ mechanical contractors to ensure timely and efficient completion of projects.
+Even places like NASA often employ mechanical contractors to ensure projects timely and efficient completion.
 Becoming a mechanical contractor opens a lot of doors and provides plenty of opportunities to specialize in a variety of different sectors.

 While mechanical contractors and mechanical engineers work on various mechanical systems, there is a distinct difference between the two career paths.
 A mechanical engineer designs power-producing systems and machines – such as electric generators, refrigerators, AC units, elevators, and more – and their components.
 While on the other hand, a mechanical contractor handles the installation, day-to-day operation, and maintenance of these systems and machines.

 In simpler terms, mechanical engineers manufacture systems and machines for public and private use, and – once that system or device is manufactured – the mechanical contractor performs installation, maintenance, and repairs of those systems and machines.
 If the mechanical engineer’s product isn’t working, a mechanical contractor will fix the problem.
 The mechanical engineer does not deal with their product again.